inferless/Llama-3.2-11B-Vision-Instruct/README.md

 # Tutorial - Deploy Llama-3.2-11B-Vision-Instruct using Inferless
-LLama
+The Llama 3.2 11B Vision Instruct model is part of Meta's latest series of large language models that introduce significant advancements in multimodal AI capabilities, allowing for both text and image inputs.

 ## TL;DR:
 - Deployment of Llama-3.2-11B-Vision-Instruct model using [Transformers](https://github.com/huggingface/transformers).
-- You can expect an average latency of ` sec`.
-This setup has an average cold start time of `7.82 sec`.
+- You can expect an average latency of `2.44 sec`.
+This setup has an average cold start time of `10.60 sec`.
 - Dependencies defined in `inferless-runtime-config.yaml`.
 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
 - Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.